Oct 03, 2022

-- SIGTERM (15) — requests a program to stop running and gives it some time to save all of its progress.
-If you don’t specify the signal when entering the kill command, this signal will be used.
+- SIGTERM requests a program to stop running and gives it some time to save all of its progress.
+The system will use this by default if you don’t specify the signal when entering the kill command.

 25. ping command

 The ping command is one of the most used basic Linux commands for checking whether a network or a server is reachable.
 In addition, it is used to troubleshoot various connectivity issues.

 For example, you want to know whether you can connect to Google and measure its response time: